kiba/Writings/dreamwalker/chp1_a_dreamer.md

 I turned around, taking a quick look at everything in rapid succession.
 Then I grabbed my android, and flip it on.
 It was a brand new day, January fourteen, two thousand sixteen.
 I hadn't gone back in the past, did I?

 No. It was really vivid.
-I still remembered the nightmare, and then talking to my mom, and then ending up in a weird hospital that doesn't understand my answer.
+I still remembered the nightmare, and then talking to my mom, and then ending up in a weird hospital with doctors that ask weird questions.
+The frightening thing was that it all weirdly made sense.
+Dreams aren't supposed to make sense.

 "Breakfast ready!" my mom hollered.

 "I'm coming!"
 I reflexively yelled back.

 As soon as I came down, I can see the dishes laid on the table.
-There's eggs and bacons, with buttered bread and jam, and pancake with syrup, milk and orange, and everything that I could possibly want in a breakfast.
+There's eggs and bacons, with buttered bread and jam, and pancakes with syrup, milk and orange, and everything that I could possibly want in a breakfast.

 Nobody put as much effort into breakfast like my mom.